Getting a mortgage on maternity leave

 The amount of deposit you'll need to get a mortgage when pregnant or on maternity leave, really depends on your overall situation.
 Typically, the larger the deposit and more time that has passed since those bad credit issues happened - the higher the chance of getting a mortgage using your maternity leave income.
 You have a much better case borrowing at 50% loan to value (LTV) than if you were borrowing at 95% LTV.

 Getting a mortgage whilst on maternity leave is complicated but not impossible.
 It's in your best interests to speak to a specialist who can match your situation to a willing lender.

-If you’re ready to make an enquiry please fill out our quick form below and one of the maternity leave mortgage experts will be in touch ASAP.
+If you’re ready to make an enquiry please click the button below and one of the maternity leave mortgage experts will be in touch ASAP.
 If you require immediate assistance please give us a call.